Engagement Model

 Mesa Point engagements are designed to define and validate decision authority before automated execution scales.

-Engagements are intentionally time-bounded and conclude with a complete authority framework and validation artifacts.
+Engagements are intentionally time-bounded and conclude with a defined authority framework and validation artifacts.

 Engagement Phases